<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=448100748896598&amp;ev=PageView&amp;noscript=1">

 The right cleaning products can help your employees, customers, and tenants stay safe.

-Regency Lighting is committed to protecting your entire building, from lighting challenges to new UV-C fixtures and effective cleaning processes.
+Regency Supply is committed to protecting your entire building, from lighting challenges to new UV-C fixtures and effective cleaning processes.
 Please do not hesitate to contact us so we can customize a plan for you.

 New call-to-action